Amaguk2023/PasswordGenerator/README.md

 *UPCOMING VERSION*

 Will include a postgresql connector to store passwords and also verify that the generated passwords do not exist in the table.
 If the newly created passwords exist, the system will generate new ones.
 An encryption key will be created for secure storage.
+ASCII will be updated too.